farao-community/farao-community.github.io/pages/docs/parameters/json-parameters.md

 - **Default value**: 0
 - **Usage**: used as a minimum improvement of the preventive RAO objective value for the curative RAO stop criterion, when it is set to PREVENTIVE_OBJECTIVE or PREVENTIVE_OBJECTIVE_AND_SECURE.

-#### second-preventive-optimization-condition {#second-preventive-optimization-condition}
-- **Expected value**: one of the following:
-  - "DISABLED"
-  - "COST_INCREASE"
-  - "POSSIBLE_CURATIVE_IMPROVEMENT"
-- **Default value**: "DISABLED"
-- **Usage**: configures whether a 2nd preventive RAO should be run after the curative RAO.
-*(Note that if there are automatons, and if a 2nd preventive RAO is run, then a 2nd automaton RAO is run)* **DISABLED**: no 2nd preventive RAO is run
-**COST_INCREASE**: a 2nd preventive RAO is run if the RAO's overall cost has increased after optimisation compared to before optimisation; for example due to a curative MNEC constraint violated in 1st preventive RAO and not solved during curative RAO
-**POSSIBLE_CURATIVE_IMPROVEMENT**: a 2nd preventive RAO is run only if it is possible to improve a curative perimeter, depending on the curative-rao-stop-criterion (ie if the curative RAO stop criterion on at least one perimeter is not reached):
-  - **SECURE**: if one curative perimeter is not secure after optimisation
-  - **PREVENTIVE_OBJECTIVE**: if one curative perimeter reached an objective function value after optimisation that is worse than the preventive perimeter's (eventually decreased by curative-rao-min-obj-improvement)
-  - **PREVENTIVE_OBJECTIVE_AND_SECURE**: if one of the two conditions above is met
-  - **MIN_OBJECTIVE**: always

-#### global-opt-in-second-preventive {#global-opt-in-second-preventive}
-- **Expected value**: true/false
-- **Default value**: false
-- **Usage**: configures whether the 2nd preventive RAO should optimize only the preventive remedial actions and keep all curative remedial actions as computed in the curative perimeters (when the parameter is set to false), or if it should optimize preventive remedial actions and curative range actions keeping only the curative topological actions computed in the curative perimeters (when the parameter is set to true).

 ### Number of RA limitation {#ra-usage-limits}
 Three families of parameters exist in order to limit the number of remedial actions used in the search-tree RAO.